KMT2A: Protein

-KMT2A has over a dozen of binding partners and is cleaved into two pieces, a larger N-terminal fragment, involved in gene repression, and a smaller C-terminal fragment, which is a transcriptional activator.
+KMT2A has over a dozen binding partners and is cleaved into two pieces, a larger N-terminal fragment, involved in gene repression, and a smaller C-terminal fragment, which is a transcriptional activator.
 The cleavage, followed by the association of the two fragments, is necessary for KMT2A to be fully active.
 Like many other methyltransferases, the KMT2 family members exist in multisubunit nuclear complexes (human COMPASS), where other subunits also mediate the enzymatic activity.

 Clinical significance

 Abnormal H3K4 trimethylation has been implicated in several neurological disorders such as autism.
 Humans with cognitive and neurodevelopmental disease often have dysregulation of H3K4 methylation in prefrontal cortex (PFC) neurons.
 It also may participate in the process of GAD67 downregulation in schizophrenia.

+MLL1 is required for the expression of senescence-associated secretory phenotype (SASP)-related genes and promotes increased inflammation.

 Rearrangements of the MLL1 gene are associated with aggressive acute leukemias, both lymphoblastic and myeloid.
 Despite being an aggressive leukemia, the MLL1 rearranged sub-type had the lowest mutation rates reported for any cancer.

-Mutations in MLL1 cause Wiedemann-Steiner syndrome and Acute lymphoblastic leukemia.
+Mutations in MLL1 cause Wiedemann-Steiner syndrome and acute lymphoblastic leukemia.
 The leukemia cells of up to 80 percent of infants with ALL-1 have a chromosomal rearrangement that fuses the MLL1 gene to a gene on a different chromosome.